 Misc art for projects that were cancelled, many from studios that no longer exist (Hibernum, Sava Transmedia)

-t wasn't cancelled because the art was bad, or because they didn't like our ideas, they did away with it because the previous game they released was not successful enough, and now they didn't think that doing a similar kind of game was worthwhile.
+It wasn't cancelled because the art was bad, or because they didn't like our ideas, they did away with it because the previous game they released was not successful enough, and they didn't think that doing a similar kind of game was worthwhile.
 Hibernum assigned me to another project that same day, to work on art for a brand project.
-It involved Disney princesses, and I just couldn't do it.
+It involved Disney princesses, and I couldn't do it.
 I resigned that same day.

-This is not what I wanted.
 I think that maybe I wasn't ready to work in an office again, I had just returned to Montréal from Japan and I took the job too soon, but also, I broke my clavicle in a bike accident and was quite miserable.